TestGorilla LogoTestGorilla Logo

 6. Why are cognitive tests a better predictor of job performance than IQ tests?

-IQ tests don’t measure a lot of the most important workplace skills, such as communication, time management, or practical problem solving.
+IQ tests don’t measure a lot of the most important workplace skills.
+Cognitive ability tests are specifically designed to assess skills that directly influence job performance, like problem solving, understanding instructions, and critical thinking.
 With our cognitive ability tests, you can measure any of those skills – and many more.

 IQ tests don’t work.
 TestGorilla does.

 An IQ test can result in painful mis-hires and harm your company’s reputation.
-To hire the best talent and minimize hiring bias, use cognitive ability tests.
+To hire the best talent and minimize hiring bias, use a combination of job-related cognitive ability, role-specific, and personality and culture tests.

 Sounds good?
 Sign up for our free plan, and start evaluating candidates’ skills today.